aldy505/learn/README.md

   Began interested on learning Node.js (keep in mind, on 2012, nobody likes Javascript, we all rely on JQuery for that part) and helped some open source project with it.

-  Now that I've learned Go, I began to went deeper to the rabbit hole of tech stuffs, programming languages, and the local (and worldwide) community.
+  Now that I've learned Go, I began going deeper to the rabbit hole of tech stuffs, programming languages, and the local (and worldwide) community.

   It's tiring, but it's a good fun.